Amendments to the Constitution of Ireland: List of amendments and referendums

 The following table lists all amendments to the Constitution, and all past referendums relating to the Constitution.
-In general it does not list proposed amendments which failed to be passed by the Oireachtas, for which see the separate list of failed amendments to the Constitution of Ireland.
+In general it does not list proposed amendments which were not passed by the Oireachtas, for which see the separate list of failed amendments to the Constitution of Ireland.
 The exception is the 2001 Twenty-second Amendment Bill, listed below to explain the gap in the numbering of subsequent amendments.